Size: 12″ w x 9″ h

 Support: Canvas panel board

 Description: A depiction of a beached shrimp boat along the Intracoastal Waterway (ICW).
-This painting comes in a complimentary rustic frame and arrives at your door ready to hang on the wall.
+This painting is composed on quality canvas panel board and will require a frame before it is displayed.